 - Rejecting blame that is not your fault

-What are emotional boundaries?
+What are examples of crossing emotional boundaries?

 Why are emotional boundaries important?